-Output 1 Indicator 1 By year 3, in each village the number of fishers that are active members of the LMMA associations increases from 50% to 75% Indicator 2 By year 3, beach seines used in Antongil Bay drop from 229 to less than 100 Indicator 3 By year 3, a measured increased in compliance with LMMA restrictions
+Output 1 Indicator 1 By year 3, in each village the number of fishers that are active members of the LMMA associations increases from 50% to 75%.
+Indicator 2 By year 3, beach seines used in Antongil Bay drop from 229 to less than 100.
+Indicator 3 By year 3, a measured increased in compliance with LMMA restrictions.
+Indicator 4 By year 3, 24 LMMA communities will have significantly increased motivation, knowledge, skills, confidence and independence in managing their LMMA and in interacting with fisheries managers from the government and other stakeholders.

-Output 2 Indicator 1 By year 3, at least 250 households adopt environment sensitive techniques for rice production, allowing an increase of yield of at least 20 % (measured on demonstration plots) Indicator 2 By year 3, poultry for at least 250 households benefit from regular vaccination minimising the risk of zoonotic diseases, and reducing the mortality rate by
+Output 2 Indicator 1 By year 3, at least 250 households adopt environment sensitive techniques for rice production, allowing an increase of yield of at least 20 % (measured on demonstration plots).

-85% Indicator 3 At least 250 women adopt a new income generating activity (gardening, production of smoked or dried fish)
+22-016 Indicator 2 By year 3, poultry for at least 250 households benefit from regular vaccination minimising the risk of zoonotic diseases, and reducing the mortality rate by 85%.
+Indicator 3 At least 250 women adopt a new income generating activity (gardening, production of smoked or dried fish).